PANTHYR instrument installed in Chesapeake Bay to monitor water quality, validate satellite data

 Arranging each trip to service PANTHYR is complicated.
 MDE staff pilot the boats that take the researchers to and from the site, and only tower climbers with special training can access the instrument.
 Calm weather is a necessity.
 Plus, in the spring, there’s always a risk that ospreys or eagles will choose the tower for nesting.
 That makes the instrument inaccessible if young birds are present.

-But the team is committed, because the data PANTHYR produces will be valuable.
+But the team is committed, because the data PANTHYR produces are valuable.
 Every 20 minutes, PANTHYR measures the intensity of light encountering the surface of the water, the brightness of the sky, and how much light is reflected back from the water’s surface.
 PANTHYR detects visible and near-infrared light.
 These are some of the same data collected by satellites like PACE.
-WATERHYPERNET instruments also help scientists develop improved algorithms for processing the data.
+WATERHYPERNET instruments also help scientists develop improved algorithms for processing the data and monitor phenomena like harmful algal blooms.

 A closer view of the PANTHYR instrument on the tower’s upper platform.
 Components of the station instrument system include (a) solar spectral irradiance instrument, (b) sky and surface radiance instrument, (c) robotics package (with the “pan/tilt” device), (d) cellular antenna, (e) instrument control box, (f) photovoltaic panel, (g) power control box.
 (Photo by Dieter Vansteenwegen, VLIZ)